 - reduced rates for society events and workshops.

-If you are not attending the annual meeting in November, you can still become a NCGS member.
+If you are not able to attend our annual meetings, you can still become a NCGS member.

-The following positions are currently open for nominations or volunteers for 2019.
-If you would like to nominate yourself or someone else for a position please do so here (please include 'Nomination' as your subject on the form, including the nominee's name and nominated position in the message).
+The following positions are currently open for nominations or volunteers for 2021-2022.
+If you would like to nominate yourself or someone else for a position or you have additional questions, please contact Jesse M. Lane at email@example.com.

 Positions open for nominations: